 You do not need to wake up a sleeping child to give a missed dose.

 What if I give too much?

-You are unlikely to do harm if you give your child an extra dose of levothyroxine by mistake.
-If you think you may have given too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
-Have the medicine or packing with you if you telephone for advice.
+You are unlikely to cause harm if you give an extra dose of levothyroxine by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

 Side effects you must do something about